 Some types of combined contraceptive pill contain a different mix of hormones in each pill (these are known as phasic pills).
 If you are taking a phasic pill brand you should consult with your doctor before attempting to delay your period.

 How does taking back-to-back packets delay my period?

 You normally get your period when the lining of your womb sheds.
-The hormones in the combined contraceptive pill help to sustain the womb lining, and so taking back-to-back packets stops your body from shedding the womb lining and so too your period.
+The hormones in the combined contraceptive pill help to sustain the womb lining.
+So, taking back-to-back packets stops your body from shedding the womb lining and so too your period.

 Is it safe to take packets back-to-back?

 Yes, it’s safe to take contraceptive pill packets back-to-back.

 Can I take more than two packets back-to-back?